markste-in/fluor_tools/README.md

-# 🔗 Notice Regarding Website Access During System Upgrade
-👉 Due to the ongoing service system upgrade at our university, our website will only be accessible from 8:00 AM to 8:00 PM (Beijing Time).
-Outside these hours, access will be restricted to on-campus networks only.

-We apologize for any inconvenience this may cause.
-If you require large-scale computational tasks, please refer to the following instructions for localized processing.
----
 # Fluor-tools

 **Fluor-tools** is an integrated web-based and local computational platform for dye structure optimization and property prediction.
 It includes two core modules:

-* **NIRFluor-opt**: Converts non-NIR dyes to NIR dyes using a rule-based strategy.
-* **Fluor-RLAT**: Predicts photophysical properties of dyes using a multimodal deep learning model.
+* **Fluor-pred**: Predicts photophysical properties of dyes using a multimodal deep learning model.
+* **Fluor-opt**: Converts non-NIR dyes to NIR dyes using a rule-based strategy.
+* Note: The two modules in this work have been renamed, where NIRFluor-opt = Fluor-opt and Fluor-RLAT = Fluor-pred.
 ---

 ## 🔗 Online Usage